faberuser/faber-bot/README.md

 # faber-bot

-Personal Discord bot for personal use
+personal discord bot for personal use